 Herpes is spread by skin-to-skin contact with an affected area.
 It is most contagious during an active outbreak.
 It can sometimes be spread without an active outbreak, during the asymptomatic shedding phase.
 Whether or not sexual contact is likely to result in transmission depends on where the virus is shedding on your body, and it would be helpful to speak to your doctor.
 (When is herpes least contagious?)

 The most accurate way to find out if you have sacral herpes on the back, or any other type of herpes, is via a type-specific blood test such as the igG or Western Blot.
 These can differentiate between HSV-1 and HSV-2.
 Ask your doctor what she or he can offer and how accurate they are.
+You can also order a confidential STD test through STDCheck.
 Cultures can also be taken of a specific blister area if you want to confirm the location of the infection, but the blisters would need to be swabbed within two days of appearing for an accurate result.
 Waiting too long can result in false negatives.

 It’s especially important to correctly diagnose HSV-2 in women who wish to become pregnant.
 You can still have children even if you have herpes, so there’s no need to panic!
 But you and your doctor will want to take extra precautions to make sure the baby arrives perfectly healthy and does not get infected.
 Read more about herpes and pregnancy here.